WojtekKamilowski/CI_PP4_MPN/README.md

 #### Users

 As a User I want to:
-- Register an account.
+1. Register an account.
-- Login.
+2. Login.
-- View the food stock list
+3. View the food stock list.
-- Add a new storage space
+4. Add a new storage space.
-- Add a new stock item.
+5. Add a new stock item.
-- Update a stock item.
+6. Update a stock item.
-- Remove an item from the stock list.
+7. Remove an item from the stock list.
-- Contact Site's Admin
+8. Contact Site's Admin.
-- See items are expired
+9. See items are expired.
-- See items that have different temperature range than in the storage
+10. See items that have different temperature range than in the storage.
+11. Easily navigate on the website.

 #### Site Owner

 As an Admin I want to:
-- Access admin panel.
+12. Access admin panel.
-- Review messages sent by users .
+13. Review messages sent by users.
+14. Deliver an intuitive website for the users.

 ### Agile Methodologies